iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

     #Give it time to settle
     time.sleep(3)

-    #Set the control displacement to 0 rad
+    #Set the module to coast
     module.set("multi_turn_angle_control", "ctrl_coast")

 Trajectory and Maximum Angular Speed